 The highest priority of the National Bank Open presented by Rogers is to ensure the health and safety of players, fans, staff and the public.
 Tennis Canada invites everyone to read about the COVID-19 health measures at www.omniumbanquenationale.com for the event in Montréal and www.nationalbankopen.com for the event in Toronto.

 Tickets to the National Bank Open presented by Rogers

 Tickets to the 2021 National Bank Open presented by Rogers are on sale now.
-With 18 members of the WTA Top 20 and a star-studded player field for the ATP event – such as reigning champion Rafael Nadal Daniil Medvedev and Stefanos Tsitsipas – IGA Stadium in Montréal and Aviva Centre in Toronto will be the stage for some thrilling tennis.
+With 18 members of the WTA Top 20 and a star-studded player field for the ATP event – such as reigning champion Rafael Nadal Daniil Medvedev and Stefanos Tsitsipas – IGA Stadium in Montréal and Sobeys Stadium in Toronto will be the stage for some thrilling tennis.

 To purchase tickets for the tournament in Montréal, go to www.omniumbanquenationale.com.
 For tickets to the tournament in Toronto, go to www.nationalbankopen.com.